 About our LHIN

-The South West Local Health Integration Network (LHIN) is a crown agency responsible for the planning, integration and funding of nearly 200 health service providers including hospitals, long-term care homes, mental health and addictions agencies, community support services, and community health centres.
+The role of Local Health Integration Networks is to plan, integrate and fund local health care as well as deliver and coordinate home and community care.
 The South West covers an area from Lake Erie to the Bruce Peninsula and is home to almost one million people.

 Our name says it all